Skip to main content

 add_link_options(-fsanitize=address,undefined)

-The IDE picks up the macro as a unit test, which in turn calls the Fuzz Test with the crashing input of the Finding:
+The IDE picks up the macro as a unit test, which in turn calls the fuzz test with the crashing input of the Finding:

 Debug Finding Macro